plone/cookieplone-templates/templates/sub/project_settings/README.md

 [![License](https://img.shields.io/github/license/plone/cookieplone-templates)](../../../LICENSE)
 [![Black code style](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-This is a sub-template—used by other templates, in automated tests, and for OCI image generation—accessible with **Cookieplone** at the path `sub/project_settings`.
+This is a subtemplate used by other templates, in automated tests, and for OCI image generation—accessible with **Cookieplone** at the path `sub/project_settings`.

 ## Prerequisites